frasermarlow/li-unfollow/README.md

 Have you ever dreamt of "factory-refreshing" your LinkedIn feed?
 Surprisingly, LinkedIn makes this very difficult.

 This project lets you unfollow everybody on LinkedIn.
-Consider this a factor refresh.
 It will unfollow indiscriminately, so if you have folks you really like (check your `my network` -> `following` view [found here](https://www.linkedin.com/mynetwork/network-manager/people-follow/following/), then make a list of any you will want to re-follow after running this purge.

 - [Show me the tl;dr and how to run the code](#tldr)
 - [Explain this project to me, including the back story](#the_story)